-Your upper body is your connection to the handle bars.
-Push, pull, squeeze and feather the breaks.
+Your upper body is your connection to the handlebars.
+Push, pull, squeeze and feather the brakes.
 Pump through the trail to build speed, and hold on when the trail gets rough.

 Try the bear crawl to improve scapular stability, maintain healthy wrists and help strengthen your neck and head position.